ynput/OpenPype/CONTRIBUTING.md

 ## How to contribute to OpenPype

 OpenPype has reached the end of its life and is now in a limited maintenance mode (read more at https://community.ynput.io/t/openpype-end-of-life-timeline/877).
-As such we're no longer accepting contributions unless they are also ported to AYON a the same time.
+As such we're no longer accepting contributions unless they are also ported to AYON at the same time.

 ## Getting my PR merged during this period